ncatlab/nlab-content/pages/2/1/5/5/5512/content.md

 * [[Peter Johnstone]], _[[Sketches of an Elephant]]_

+General discussion in the context of projection formulas in [[monoidal categories]] (not necessarily cartesian) is in

+* H. Fausk, P. Hu, [[Peter May]],  _Isomorphisms between left and right adjoints_, Theory and Applications of Categories , Vol. 11, 2003, No. 4, pp 107-131. ([TAC](http://www.tac.mta.ca/tac/volumes/11/4/11-04abs.html), [pdf](http://www.math.uiuc.edu/K-theory/0573/FormalFeb16.pdf))
+ {#May05}

-Manifestations of the Frobenius reciprocity formula, in the sense of [this section](#InCartegoryTheory), recur throughout mathematics in various forms (push-pull formula, projection formula); see for example this Math Overflow post:
+Manifestations of the Frobenius reciprocity formula, [in the sense of category theory](#InCartegoryTheory), recur throughout mathematics in various forms (push-pull formula, projection formula); see for example this Math Overflow post:

 * Andrea Ferretti, Ubiquity of the push-pull formula, MO Question 18799, March 20, 2010. [(link)](http://mathoverflow.net/questions/18799/ubiquity-of-the-push-pull-formula)

-MO discussion includes
+Further MO discussion includes

 * [Wrong-way Frobenius reciprocity for finite groups representations](http://mathoverflow.net/questions/132272/wrong-way-frobenius-reciprocity-for-finite-groups-representations)